Why You Feel Down Every Winter - Seasonal Depression (SAD) and How to Fight It

 Summary

 Feeling down in winter is not "just in your head" - it is a physiological response to reduced daylight.
-Light therapy, morning sunlight exposure, exercise, and medication when needed.
+Light therapy, morning sunlight exposure, exercise, environmental adjustments, and medication when needed.
 Knowing these coping strategies gives you the strength to get through each winter.
+SAD's greatest advantage is its predictability.
+Because the pattern repeats each year, proactive measures are possible.
+Before this autumn arrives, try one approach that suits you.